chrismartinjazz/odin-todo-list/planning.md

 UI is able to:

 - DONE View all projects (Home?)
-- View all todos in each project
+- DONE View all todos in each project
   - DONE title
   - DONE duedate
   - DONE subtask status (e.g. 1/4 complete)